wma17/Weekly-Report/readme.md

 6. Week 6: [Results about Uncertainy-guided Denoising & DAG-GFlowNet: understand paper and run the code & More Readings on Uncertainty]

 ## Paper Reading
-I will record most of my reading progress (the material, the paper) here.
+I will record some of my reading progress (the material, the paper) here.

 * [Basics in BNN] A Primer on Bayesian Neural Networks: Review and Debates [[arxiv 2023]](https://arxiv.org/abs/2309.16314)
 * [Basics in BNN] An Introduction to Bayesian Neural Networks @[ProbAI 2022 summer school] [[slides]](http://yingzhenli.net/home/pdf/ProbAI2022_vi_bnn_tutorial.pdf) [[notes]](http://yingzhenli.net/home/pdf/ProbAI2022_lecture_note.pdf)